dompiotr85/dompiotr85/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my open source projects.
+- 🔭 I’m currently working on my open source project named: [WinRuler](https://github.com/dompiotr85/WinRuler).
 - 🌱 I’m always learning although currently I'm refreshing my knowledge about C++ language, Git distributed version control software system and GitHub hosting service for software projects.
 - 👯 I’m looking to collaborate on someone else software projects.
 - 🤔 I’m looking for help with my open source projects.
 - 💬 If you have any further questions, don't hesitate to ask me.
-- 📫 You can reach me by [E-Mail](mailto:positive.podi@gmail.com), [Facebook](https://www.facebook.com/doman.junior)
+- 📫 You can reach me by [E-Mail](mailto:positive.podi@gmail.com), [Facebook](https://www.facebook.com/doman.junior).

 ## Tools, Technologies and Programming Languages I know